Skip to main content

 All high school students residing in Colorado’s 6th Congressional District are invited to participate in our annual Congressional Art Competition.

 Rep. Crow and a panel of local artists and community leaders will select the winning entries.
-The first place winner will be invited to have their artwork displayed in the U.S. Capitol in Washington, D.C.
+The first-place winner will be invited to have their artwork displayed in the U.S. Capitol in Washington, D.C.
 Other winning pieces will be displayed in Congressman Jason Crow’s District Office in Aurora, Colorado.

 Requirements: